Peter King's Monday Morning QB: Mock Draft

 d.
 College Football Story of the Week: by Paul Myerberg of USA Today, on the quarterback recruit, Brevin White from California, who chose Princeton over Alabama.
 Cool tale.

 e.
-Pro Football Story of the Week: by Greg Bishop of SI, on why Jake Locker walked away to a monk’s like in rural Washington.
+Pro Football Story of the Week: by Greg Bishop of SI, on why Jake Locker walked away to a monk’s life in rural Washington.

 f.
 Good lesson there.
 One of the things about studying players during the draft is judging love of the game.
 From what I’m told, no one in the NFL questioned the desire of Locker entering the 2011 draft.
 And there he was, less than four years later, saying he had no desire to play the game.